|The village of Elsau, Switzerland

 ID Number: MH:FF15791)

-A year later in 1756 Jacob's daughter Anna Margaritha was born in Sciota, Hamilton Twsp.
-Northampton County
+later in 1756 Jacob's daughter Anna Margaritha was born in Sciota, Hamilton Twsp.
+Northampton County about twenty-four miles

 Anna Margaretha was born in the family's log cabin across the road from Brinker's Mill.
 Source: (Biographical and Historical Cyclopedia of Westmoreland County, 1890, p.
 430.)